ZeIron16/Prettier-Process/README.md

 A collection of Rust projects and experiments to practice and explore the Rust programming language.

 ## About
 This repository contains various small to medium Rust projects aimed at learning and experimenting with Rust concepts, libraries, and programming techniques.
-Each project is self-contained and focuses on a particular aspect of Rust programming.

 ## Projects
 - Prettier-Process (PpsX): PpsX is a Rust command-line tool to explore and monitor Linux processes in a clean and readable way.
 It supports both text and JSON output formats and includes a live monitoring mode.